Enter to main center

 3. Achievements

-(2) Strengthening the protection of victims
+(2) Enhancing the protection of victims

-(4)Strengthening international cooperation
+(4)Strengthening international cooperation.

 b.
-From 2011 to December 2022, R.O.C.(Taiwan) has signed Agreements or Memorandum of Understanding with 22 countries, focusing on cooperation in immigration affairs and human trafficking prevention.
+From 2011 to December 2024, R.O.C.
+(Taiwan) has signed Agreements or Memorandum of Understanding with 22 countries, focusing on cooperation in immigration affairs and human trafficking prevention.

 c.
 The NIA has actively engaged with its international partners through a series of visiting activities and seminars, reinforcing its commitment to collaborative efforts within the international community.